jumboduck/squirrel/README.md

 #### Profile and Account Management

--   The profile page features statistics about the squirrels account: Number of reviews, number of favorited reviews, average rating.
+-   The profile page features statistics about the squirrel's account: number of reviews, number of favorited reviews, average rating.
 -   Clicking on the "Manage Account" button will make a modal window appear and give the user the possibility to update their username, email and/or password.
 The new information must conform to the validation rules described above.
 Additionally, the current password is needed to make any of these changes.

 #### Send Feedback